briandrum/codes.forchagrin.com/_chapters/chapter-123-department-of-law.md

 ## 123.01   Department established

-Pursuant to [Article VII, Section 3][], of the Charter, there is hereby established a Department of Law, which shall be composed of a Director of Law and Prosecutor, who shall be an Assistant Director of Law.
+Pursuant to [Article VII, Section 3][CFC 7.3], of the Charter, there is hereby established a Department of Law, which shall be composed of a Director of Law and Prosecutor, who shall be an Assistant Director of Law.\
 (Ord.
 2006-23.
 Passed 5-22-06.)

 ## 123.02   Appointment and removal of director